67th Avenue station: History

 The Queens Boulevard Line was one of the first lines built by the city-owned Independent Subway System (IND), and stretches between the IND Eighth Avenue Line in Manhattan and 179th Street and Hillside Avenue in Jamaica, Queens.
 The Queens Boulevard Line was in part financed by a Public Works Administration (PWA) loan and grant of $25,000,000.
+In 1934 and 1935, construction of the extension to Jamaica was suspended for 15 months and was halted by strikes.
+Construction was further delayed due to a strike in 1935, instigated by electricians opposing wages paid by the General Railway Signal Company.
+By August 1935, work had resumed on the 67th Avenue station and three other stations on the Queens Boulevard Line.

-On December 31, 1936, the IND Queens Boulevard Line was extended by eight stops, and 3.5 mi, from its previous terminus at Roosevelt Avenue to Union Turnpike, and the Grand Avenue station opened as part of this extension.
+On December 31, 1936, the IND Queens Boulevard Line was extended by eight stops, and 3.5 mi, from its previous terminus at Roosevelt Avenue to Union Turnpike, and the 67th Avenue station opened as part of this extension.
+The E train, which initially served all stops on the new extension, began making express stops in April 1937, and local GG trains began serving the extension at the time.

 On February 5, 1962, the 67th Drive entrance to the station and a change booth opened.
 The entrance included three low turnstiles and two high exit turnstiles.
 This entrance has been built along with the rest of the station, but had not been opened until this point because the station's ridership had not warranted it.

 Under the 2015–2019 Metropolitan Transportation Authority Capital Program, the station, along with thirty other New York City Subway stations, was scheduled to undergo a complete overhaul.
 This station would have been entirely closed for up to 6 months.
 Updates would have included cellular service, Wi-Fi, charging stations, improved signage, and improved station lighting.
 However, these renovations are being deferred until the 2020–2024 Capital Program due to a lack of funding.